SI-RISCV/hbird-e-sdk/README.md

 # README #

-This repo is just the hacked version from the original freedom-e-sdk (from https://github.com/sifive/freedom-e-sdk)
+This repo is just the hacked version from the original freedom-e-sdk (from SiFive)

-The purpose of this repo is to use a reduced version of freedom-e-sdk to make it used by HummingBird RISC-V processor core.
+The purpose of this repo is to make it used by Opensource HummingBird E203 RISC-V processor core and the commercial Nuclei N200 processor core series.